 To be able to take time out of the standard 9-5 live to travel full time is something we will forever be grateful for.
 We wish that we had a never-ending money pot so that we could fit in all of the travels we want to do all across the world.

-Unfortunately, this isn’t the case, so we thought we’d do a breakdown of what we spent in our first month of full-time motorhome travels around Europe and the UK, to hopefully help give you an idea of the cost to travel Europe for 1-month full time.
+Unfortunately, this isn’t the case, so we thought we’d do a breakdown of what we spent in our first month of full-time motorhome travels around Europe and the UK, to hopefully help give you an idea of how much a month long trip around Europe costs.

-Obviously, the cost will be different for everyone depending on your budget, the things you want to do and how you spend your money.
+Obviously, the cost will be different for everyone depending on your Europe budget, the things you want to do and how much spending money you have.

-Our travel breakdown is based specifically on van life travel, which is the way that we travel.
+Our travel costs breakdown is based specifically on van life travel costs, which is the way that we travel.
 If you are backpacking or travelling in a different way, then the cost may be completely different.

 Cost to travel Europe for 1 Month Breakdown